Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 As explained, the whole process to display an image is sluggish as hell due to the ADC (Analog-to-Digital Converter) of Arduino which uses a successive approximation method.
 I've tried to use the [Analog read fast library](https://github.com/avandalen/avdweb_AnalogReadFast), which for sure increases the refresh rate (by a factor of 2 approximately), but renders the code incompatible with ESP8266/ESP32.

 The Arduino Uno is anyway not fast enough to bitbang the sensor at its optimal frequency of 1 MHz, which means that the exposure registers leads to exposure time much longer (about 4 times) than expected.
 Cool consequence: it behaves particularly well at night, bad consequence, it's impossible to take pictures in full daylight.

-Finally, using a Mitsubishi M64282FP artificial retina is less and less interesting from a technical point of view in 2023, considering the availability of simplier way to display images from Arduino/ESP/Raspberry with dedicated shields.
-Game Boy Camera is also becoming more and more expensive as it becomes part of the videogames history.
-So the idea now is more to play with the sensor and its registers **without destroying a Game Boy Camera** to see how advanced the sensor was for 1998.
-And because playing with this sensor is in fact just fun.

 ## Concluding remarks and some dive into the Game Boy Camera exposure strategy.
 I've made some datalogging of the registers sent by a Game Boy Camera to the sensor.
 There are 3 main phases where the camera sends registers to the sensor: